 9. Swap Your Plastic Washing Up Brush For A Wooden One

-Another good swap is getting rid of your old plastic washing up brush in favour of a wooden, loofah or coir hair one that can be composted at the end of its life.
+Another good swap is to remember that once your old plastic dish brush wears out to replace it with a wooden, loofah or coir hair one that can be composted at the end of its life.
 I do intend to use my plastic one until it is totally worn out first though!

 10. Swap Where You Shop To Reduce Your Carbon Footprint

 Finally, if you can, shop local as much as you can.
 Not only does it put money back into the local economy and businesses (which is better for your town) , it lowers your carbon footprint.
-I am actually very lucky to have a thriving set of local businesses right on my doorstep within .
+I am actually very lucky to have a thriving set of local businesses and a local farmers market right on my doorstep within walking distance.
 But it is so important to ‘use them or lose them’!

 And most importantly, please do not get too overwhelmed with all these.
 It is very hard to be totally zero waste.
 I haven’t achieved it.
 But I do think that every little helps, so by trying to do something you are definitely making an impact.

-Do you think that you could incorporate some of these zero waste kitchen swaps into your lifestyle?
+Do you think that you could incorporate some of these zero waste kitchen swaps and plastic free kitchen products into your lifestyle?
 I would love to hear your stories.
 Comment below or find me on social media.

 And please do pin this post for later.